Chapter 8: Extraction

 I’ve been drugged, I’m loopy and incoherent; but what’s worse is that I have no idea for what reason.
 All I know is that I am in pain.

 My Mom and Stepdad stayed with me the entire time while I awaited the results of the test.
-It was nice of them, but I wasn’t much of an entertainer in this moment considering the severe pain and being drugged; a winning combination at parties– well maybe in Hollywood.
+It was nice of them, but I wasn’t much of an entertainer at this moment considering the severe pain and being drugged; a winning combination at parties– well maybe in Hollywood.

 Before the nurse could arrive at 4pm with my next dose of pain meds, my doctor beat her to the punch.
 “Hey Jamie, so we have an idea of what may be causing the discomfort, and we want to try another CAT Scan.”

 I was compliant because as much as others would be upset that they’d try the same procedure again, I had given myself over to them wholly.
 Whatever they thought best (within reason), I’d be okay with.

 So I went for my second CAT scan of the day.
 At least it wasn’t that dreaded MRI.
 Screw that stupid machine.